METALS-Copper rallies, on track for 10 pct Q1 advance

 traction above $8,700 per tonne and remains more than 17 percent

-below a record high of $10,190 hit in the first quarter of last
+below a record high of $10,190 from the first quarter of last

 year.